 | Pedestrian-env. rating | Connectivity | 14.88 | 4 | 0.005 |

-Future research should extend the present work by incorporating additional built-environment variables (e.g., sidewalk continuity, crossing safety, traffic volume/speed, shading and thermal comfort), by measuring green-space quality and usability, and by employing larger samples and longitudinal designs to better evaluate causal pathways between neighborhood form, perceived walkability, and actual walking behavior.
+Future research should extend the present work by incorporating additional built-environment variables (e.g., sidewalk continuity, crossing safety, traffic volume/speed, shading and thermal comfort), by measuring green-space quality and usability, and by employing larger samples and multivariable or longitudinal designs to better evaluate causal pathways between neighborhood form, perceived walkability, and actual walking behavior.

 Barton H, Horswell M, Millar P (2012) Neighbourhood accessibility and active travel.
 Planning Practice and Research 27(2):177-201.